-Assessment

-EQ-Arts will use a systematic and formal process of assessment to gather and analyse both quantitative and qualitative information about an institution, an individual programme, or, research activity.
+Assessment EQ-Arts will use a systematic and formal process of assessment to gather and analyse both quantitative and qualitative information about an institution, an individual programme, or research activity.
 The aim is to understand the degree to which it has met its own objectives through the strategies it employs and the design of its academic provision.
 Assessment is an essential part of all accreditation and review processes.

-Evaluation

-To properly evaluate the performance of an institution/programme, EQ-Arts will undertake a systematic, and objective, critical analysis that is based on the evidence resulting from assessment processes (both internal and external).
-The outcomes of an evaluation process will be quality judgments that underpin the recommendations made in all reports provided by EQ-Arts.
+Evaluation To properly evaluate the performance of an institution/programme, all reports provided by EQ-Arts.

+EQ-Arts will undertake a systematic, and objective, critical analysis that is based on the evidence resulting from assessment processes (both internal and external).
+The outcomes of an evaluation process will be quality judgments that underpin the recommendations made in

-9. Assurance
+9.ASSESSMENT

 9.1 Quality assurance processes will determine the formal and/or legal standing of an academic award or institutional provision.
-Normally these activities are commissioned by a national accreditation agency or by a self-accrediting higher education institution:
+These activities are commissioned by a higher education institution and sometimes by a national accreditation agency inviting us to collaborate on an accreditation review: